dgruber/drmaa/README.md

 the [DRMAA C library implementation](https://www.ogf.org/documents/GFD.22.pdf) provided by many distributed resource managers (cluster schedulers).

+This library fully supports [Open Cluster Scheduler](https://github.com/hpc-gridware/clusterscheduler) and [Gridware Cluster Scheduler](https://www.hpc-gridware.com/).

-The library was developed using [Univa Grid Engine's](http://www.univa.com) libdrmaa.so.
-It was tested with Grid Engine, Torque, and [SLURM](https://github.com/natefoo/slurm-drmaa), but it should work also other resource managers / cluster schedulers which provide _libdrmaa.so_.
+The library was originally developed using [Univa Grid Engine's](http://www.univa.com) libdrmaa.so.
+It was tested with different versions of Grid Engine, Torque, and [SLURM](https://github.com/natefoo/slurm-drmaa), but it should work also other resource managers / cluster schedulers which provide _libdrmaa.so_.

 The "gestatus" subpackage only works with Grid Engine (some values are only available on Univa Grid Engine).